Rottnest Island: Boys' reformatory

 A reformatory for boys was opened on 16 May 1881.
-The reformatory buildings were adjacent to the Quod and included a workshop, a kitchen, two large dormitories, a school room, and four small cells.
+The reformatory buildings were adjacent to the Quod and included a workshop, a kitchen, two large dormitories, a school room and four small cells.
 Carpenter John Watson constructed the buildings and became the superintendent for the life of the establishment.
-Watson taught the boys carpentry, joinery, and gardening.
+Watson taught the boys carpentry, joinery and gardening.

-During a severe influenza epidemic in 1883, the colonial surgeon, Dr Alfred R Waylen, directed one of the large rooms in the reformatory to be used as a hospital.
+During a severe influenza epidemic in 1883, the colonial surgeon, Alfred Waylen, directed one of the large rooms in the reformatory to be used as a hospital.
 An estimate of sixty Indigenous deaths for that year was given by eye-witness, Edward Watson.
 In 1887, the prison superintendent reported one room in the reformatory still being used for sick prisoners, with two rooms used the previous winter, and made an appeal for a new hospital to be built for the Indigenous prisoners.

 In May 1898, two boys disappeared, apparently drowned, after escaping from the reformatory and stealing a dinghy.

 After 20 years of operation, the facility closed on 21 September 1901 when the remaining 14 inmates were transferred to an industrial school on the mainland.

-The reformatory buildings are now used as holiday accommodation as part of the Rottnest Lodge.
+The reformatory buildings were used as holiday accommodation as part of the Rottnest Lodge until 2022 when they were closed for redevelopment of more recently constructed parts of the site to create new accommodation and tourist facilities.